-Financial industry regulations are rules and laws that govern the operation, structure, and conduct of financial institutions and markets.
+Financial Cybersecurity Regulations are rules and laws that govern the operation, structure, and conduct of financial institutions and markets.
 These regulations are put in place by government agencies and international bodies to protect consumers.
 Ensure stability in the financial system, and prevent misconduct and fraud.

 Due to the ever-growing number of cyberattacks and their increasing severity, financial industry regulators are increasingly interested in mitigating cyber risks.
-As a result, regulators are creating and enacting stricter financial industry regulations regarding cybersecurity, with severe penalties for non-compliance.
+Consequently, stricter financial cybersecurity regulations are being established, with severe penalties for non-compliance.
 The new regulations will impact chief information security officers’ (CISOs’) asset risk management efforts and even their roles in their organizations.

 New Financial Industry Regulations

-One of the new financial industry regulations is the U.S. Security and Exchange Commission’s (SEC) proposed “rules and amendments to enhance and standardize disclosures regarding cybersecurity risk management, strategy, governance, and incident reporting by public companies (‘registrants’) that are subject to the reporting requirements of the Securities Exchange Act of 1934.”
+Among the recent updates to financial cybersecurity regulations is the U.S. Security and Exchange Commission’s (SEC) proposed “rules and amendments to enhance and standardize disclosures regarding cybersecurity risk management, strategy, governance, and incident reporting by public companies (‘registrants’) that are subject to the reporting requirements of the Securities Exchange Act of 1934.”

 These amendments will take effect this spring.
 They will require public companies to disclose to investors in a standardized manner their policies, procedures and competencies for cybersecurity.
 Any cybersecurity incidents that occur and updates regarding past cybersecurity incidents.

-In light of the new financial industry regulations and the damage of cybercrime, cybersecurity and asset risk management are becoming more of a business concern for financial organizations.
-No longer only the security team’s concern.
-As IT research firm Gartner recognized (Cybersecurity Leader’s Role), corporate boards now view cybersecurity as a business risk.
-CISOs will increasingly need to present cybersecurity to business stakeholders as a business risk rather than technology.
+With the implementation of new financial cybersecurity regulations, managing cybersecurity and asset risk has become a core business concern for financial organizations.
+It is no longer solely the responsibility of the security team.
+As noted by IT research firm Gartner, corporate boards are increasingly viewing cybersecurity as a significant business risk.
+Therefore, CISOs must present cybersecurity concerns to business stakeholders framed as business risks rather than just technological challenges.

-Now, more than ever, to comply with new financial industry regulations and to address the concerns of business leaders and corporate boards, CISOs need to know and understand their entire asset environment and manage the associated risks.
+To comply with new financial cybersecurity regulations and address concerns from corporate leaders, CISOs must gain comprehensive visibility over their entire asset environment and effectively manage associated risks.

 Enhancing Cybersecurity Compliance for CISOs